About the Journal

 Authorship policy

-Authorship is not guaranteed by participation in data collection, research groups and laboratories, loan of materials and equipment and by statistical analysis.
-The essence of a scientific article lies in the interpretation of the reported results, in the argumentation and in the conclusions that contribute to the scientific advancement.
+Authorship is not guaranteed by participation in data collection, research groups and laboratories, loan of materials and equipment, translation nor statistical analyses.
+The essence of a scientific article lies in the interpretation of the results, in the argumentation and in the conclusions that contribute to the scientific advancement.

 Versions and retraction policy